erinruthmaness/antsweeper/README.md

 * Reorganization of the "logic" files
 * Combining params and round context into "game context"
 * "?" indicator as well as flag for squares of which the user is unsure
+* Ability for user to swap ants for other icons
-* User's highest score functionality using localstorage
+* User's highest score functionality (possibly using localstorage)
 * And maybe... a backend element that preserves all high scores and takes a high scorer's name